10 Reasons to Become a GSV

 6. Unique Programming

 Throughout a volunteer year GSV hosts a variety of programmatic events to support volunteers.
-GSVs start the year with a weeklong orientation and then there are four weekend long retreats throughout the year.
+The GSV year starts off with an orientation program, followed by periodic retreats throughout the year.
 These retreats offer an opportunity to get away from day-to-day work and reflect on the Four Tenets: simplicity, spirituality, social justice, and community.
 Volunteers explore the mission and support each other through shared experiences and challenges.
 Additionally, GSV uses its large support network to provide opportunities for GSVs to attend workshops and conferences on topics such as resume and cover writing skills, self-defense training, tour the United Nations, human trafficking and many more!

 How many employers will offer you these benefits?
 GSV will make sure your basic needs are covered and offer you opportunities to focus on your overall growth as a person.
-In addition, GSV provides a small stipend for food and basic living expenses.
+In addition, GSV provides a small stipend for food, transportation and basic living expenses.

 8. Simple Living